Third BBNJ Symposium

 • Carina Oliveira

-(Moderator, Panel 4)
+(Chair, Panel 4)

 Associate Professor of International and Environmental Law at the Law Faculty, University of Brasília